CHSA presents regular programming exploring experiences of Chinese in America:

 CHSA’s Book Club

 Join CHSA’s book club meeting!
 Once a month, we will read and discuss books such as Edmund Wong’s Growing Up in San Francisco’s Chinatown and Russell Low’s Three Coins.
 You can find these books in your local library or purchase it at CHSA’s Bookstore!
-Check out our next book club meeting on Wednesday, January 15, 3-4pm.
+Check out our next book club meeting on Wednesday, February 19, 3-4pm.
 We will be discussing our recent Called to Rise symposium through reading select articles from CHSA’s History & Perspectives.
 Come pick up your exclusive copy today at the CHSA Bookstore.
+While this is a free event, a $5 donation is suggested so that CHSA may continue provide free programming.

 Interested in improving your Cantonese language abilities?
 Come to CHSA, work with linguist Patrick Chew, and build community.
 We welcome Cantonese speakers of all abilities.
-Our next meeting will be on Sunday, January 19, 1pm-3pm.
-No reservations are required, just pay-as-you-wish!
+Our next meeting will be on Sunday, February 23, 1pm-3pm.
+While this is a free event, a $5 donation is suggested so that CHSA may continue provide free programming.

 Interested in learning Mandarin language abilities?
 CHSA & educator Kathy Yang invite Mandarin learners of all levels and abilities to attend our monthly Mandarin meetings!
 Whether you are an advance speaker or just want to learn Mandarin for fun, Kathy has an activity and lesson for you.
-Our next meeting will be on Sunday, January 12, 1pm-2:30pm.
-No reservations are required, just pay-as-you-wish!
+Our next meeting will be on Sunday, March 15, 1pm-2:30pm.
+While this is a free event, a $5 donation is suggested so that CHSA may continue provide free programming.

 Brown Bag Lunch Program Series